iWinston/typeorm-plus/docs/select-query-builder.md

     .orHaving("user.lastName = :lastName", { lastName: "Saw" });
 ```

-Will produce following SQL query:
+Will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user HAVING user.firstName = 'Timber' OR user.lastName = 'Saw'
 ```

 You can combine as many `AND` and `OR` expressions as you need.
-If you use `.having` method you'll override all previous set `HAVING` expressions.
+If you use `.having` more than once you'll override all previous `HAVING` expressions.

 ## Adding `ORDER BY` expression

-Adding SQL `ORDER BY` expression is easy as:
+Adding a `ORDER BY` expression is easy as:

 ```typescript
 createQueryBuilder("user")
     .orderBy("user.id")
 ```

-Will produce following SQL query:
+Will produce:

 ```sql
 SELECT ...
 FROM users user ORDER BY user.id
 ```

-To change order direction from ascendant to descendant (or versa) use following syntax:
+You can change the order direction from ascendant to descendant (or versa):

 ```typescript
 createQueryBuilder("user")